CartoDB/academy/_app/_intermediate-design/02-how-to-choose-colors-part-1.md

 ### Rainbow Palettes

-Be careful when using rainbow colors in your map, because they can make us perceive features that aren't really there.
+Be careful when using rainbow colors in your map, because they can make us perceive features that aren't really there!
 Read more about that [here](http://academy.cartodb.com/courses/intermediate-design/which-kind-of-map-should-i-make/#torque-torque-category-and-heatmap-wizards).

 ## Creating color schemes